ldtteam/MinecoloniesWiki/source/items/buildtool.md

 ### Step One: Crafting

-The first step is to craft the building tool.
-You can also get a building tool in the [Supply Camp or Ship](../../source/items/supplycampandship) in the same rack as the [Town Hall](../../source/buildings/townhall).
+The first step is to craft the build tool.
+You can also get a build tool in the [Supply Camp or Ship](../../source/items/supplycampandship) in the same rack as the [Town Hall](../../source/buildings/townhall).
 <br>

 ### Step Two: Designating a Building Location

 To place a worker hut or building from the mod, you'll first need to craft the specific block for that building (see [Recipes](../../source/misc/recipes).
-Then, right-click with the building tool on a solid block where you want to place that building.
+Then, right-click with the build tool on a solid block where you want to place that building.
 The GUI will pop up:

 <p style="text-align:center;"><img src="../../assets/images/misc/buildtool1.png" alt="Build Tool GUI"></p>